webfx-demos/webfx-demo-enzoclocks/README.md

 ## Reusability

 This demo demonstrates how you can reuse existing libraries written in JavaFx in a WebFx application.
-Here, it is using [Enzo][hansolo-enzo-link], a JavaFx library which offers many controls, and in particular this clock control with 4 different designs.
+Here, it is using [Enzo][hansolo-enzo-link], a JavaFx library which implements many controls, and in particular this clock control with 4 different designs.
 The flip effect when clicking on a clock to display the settings on its back is also taken from this library.

 ## Responsive design